MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/enable-automation.md

 ### Design variability into your workload

-Avoid unnecessarily deploying new infrastructure when small changes are made by building flexibility into your artifacts.
-For example, rather than redeploying your infrastructure when a feature flag changes, you can use environment variables in your solution that update app configurations.
+Avoid unnecessarily deploying new solutions when small changes are made by building flexibility into your artifacts.
+For example, rather than redeploying your solution when a feature flag changes, you can use environment variables in your solution that update app configurations.
 Be sure to clearly define and document how variability is used to avoid overuse and configuration drift.

 ### Build a control plane